moinwiki/moin/docs/intro/features.rst

 Operating System Support
 ========================
-Moin is implemented in Python, a platform-independant language.
+Moin is implemented in Python, a platform-independent language.
-It works on Linux, Mac OS X, Windows, FreeBSD and OSes compatible with these.
+It works on Linux, Mac OS X, Windows, FreeBSD and other OSes that support Python.

 That said, Linux is the preferred and most tested deployment platform and will likely have fewer issues than, for example, Windows.